kenz67/FlightSim-FlightPlanManager/README.md

 ## Features

 - Import and save flight plans
+- View map of plan
 - Rate flight plans
 - Get type of flight plan (VFR/IFR)
 - Capture Departure, Destination and Total Distance
 - Add comments to flight plans, such as who flown with or personal notes
-- Sort and filter (coming soon) data on the screen
+- Sort and (filter coming soon) data on the screen

 ## Documentation